Polymyalgia rheumatica is a disorder in which certain muscle groups become inflamed causing pain and stiffness.

 - Eating a healthy, balanced diet

 - Having adequate amounts of rest.

-Other medications that may be used to treat the condition include non-steroidal anti-inflammatory medications (NSAID’s).
-These help to reduce inflammation and lessen pain.
+Other medications that may be used to treat the condition include non-steroidal anti-inflammatory medications (NSAIDs).
+NSAIDs help to reduce inflammation and lessen pain but are not as effective as corticosteroids in providing symptom relief.
 Some people find alternative therapies such as acupuncture, homeopathy, massage and naturopathy, are helpful in treating the symptoms of PMR.

-Arthritis New Zealand is able to provide support and education to people with PMR.
+Arthritis New Zealand provides support and education to people with PMR.
 The contact details are as follows: